-The progress of children with an Education Health Care Plan (EHCP) will be formally reviewed at an Annual Review with all adults involved with the child's education and parents (this may be in the form of attendance or providing a report or update).
+The progress of children with an Education Health Care Plan (EHCP) will be formally reviewed at an Annual Review with all adults involved with the child's education and parents.

 The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.